-Column Name Field Description Data Type Data Type Requirements will be removed by completion of this Subproject. circuit_risk_reduction_fractio n The fraction of the circuit's Overall Utility Risk Score that will be removed by completion of this Subproject REAL Real number between 0 and 1 expected_completion_date The date this Subproject is estimated to be completed, with both the new alignment energized and the old alignment de-energized.
-DATETIME is_active This Subproject is currently being considered or worked on for the next status phase.
-BOOLEAN is_abandoned Is the Subproject abandoned?
-BOOLEAN pre_mitigation_alignment_id Map to geo-spatial submission.
+Column Name Field Description Data Type Data Type Requirements pre_mitigation_alignment_id Map to geo-spatial submission.
 NVARCHAR(2 55) post_mitigation_alignment_i d Map to geo-spatial submission.
-NVARCHAR(2 55) pre_mitigation_length Length of pre-mitigation overhead line in miles REAL post_mitigation_length Length of post-mitigation (overhead or underground) line in miles.
-REAL new_right_of_way Whether the Large Electrical Corporation requires a new right-of-way or easement to perform this Subproject BOOLEAN new_right_of_way_timeline Expected date to acquire this right-of-way for this Subproject DATETIME Leave blank if new_right_of_way is False

-Column Name Field Description Data Type Data Type Requirements status_current Current Subproject status.
-Possible options are given by CPUC defined categories.
-Acceptable values are the following: NVARCHAR(2 55) limited values status_change_date The date the Subproject was moved to its current status DATETIME
+NVARCHAR(2 55) pre_mitigation_length Length of pre-mitigation overhead line in miles.
+REAL post_mitigation_length Length of post-mitigation (overhead or underground) line in miles.
+REAL new_right_of_way Whether the Large Electrical Corporation requires a new right-of-way or easement to perform this Subproject.
+BOOLEAN new_right_of_way_timeline Expected date to acquire this right-of-way for this Subproject.
+DATETIME Leave blank if new_right_of_way is False status_current Current Subproject status.
+Possible options are given by the "Project Planning and Construction Phases" as defined in Appendix A. Acceptable values are the following: Scoping Designing Permitting Ready for Construction Construction In Progress Construction Construction Construction Construction Construction Construction Construction Construction Construction Construction Completed Overhead Deenergized NVARCHAR(2 55) Limited values status_change_date The date the Subproject was moved to its current status.
+DATETIME